foreachthing/makeMoney/README.md

 # makeMoney
-Python Board Game Money Maker - create your own money for your favorite board game.
+Board-Game Money-Maker - create/print your own money for your favorite (board) game.

-This script does not just put an image on a page, no!
-It adds a serial number as well!
+This script also adds a "unique" serial number as well!

 ![ONE bill, two-sided](https://github.com/foreachthing/makeMoney/blob/master/scrshot-000.png)
 This is a preview of the first and second (front and back) page.
 You can specify the range of the serial number (and/or location, font(&ast;) and size) between 0 and 2^31-1.
 Then each bill gets a random(&ast;&ast;) number assigned and it will come out zero-padded.